-Subvisible/submicron particles are considered the new frontier in the pharmaceutical and cosmetic fields as delivery system for active principle.
-Their size distribution, composition, internal structure and shape are fundamental physical characteristics required for the technological optimization of the final product.
+Subvisible/submicron particles are considered the new frontier in the pharmaceutical and cosmeceutical fields as delivery system for active principles.
+Particle size distribution, composition, internal structure of the single particle population in a complex formulation are fundamental physical characteristics required for the technological optimization of the final product.
 In fact, these properties can affect a lot of parameters, including bulk properties, product performance, processability, stability and appearance of the end product, dissolution, absorption rates, and content uniformity.

 Market overview – Example of the drug delivery system market – The Drug Delivery System (DDS) is used to deliver specific drugs at the right time and place in the body.
 It can be used in a variety of ways, such as transporting a drug directly to the site of action, releasing a drug in a time-controlled manner, or mixing several drugs to achieve a synergistic effect.
 Drug delivery is an evolution of normal administration.
 DDS requires that a drug, once taken, is released over time in a controlled manner, using fixed implants or nanosystems.
 In doing so, the drug necessary to cover a certain period of treatment is administered all at once and the matrix that protects the active ingredient preserves its effectiveness and guarantees its gradual and controlled release.
 By now DDS technology can compete with traditional methods of oral or injection, with great benefit for patients, reducing pain, frequency, and dosing schedules.